 Rated #1 of 9 campgrounds in Joshua Tree National Park on TripAdvisor

-Rated as the best Joshua Tree campground on TripAdvisor, Jumbo Rocks often hits capacity during the cooler months of the year.
-It’s very family-friendly and offers the most campsites in the area at 124.
-However, potable water is not offered, so be prepared with plenty of your own.
+Rated the best Joshua Tree campground on TripAdvisor, Jumbo Rocks often hits capacity during the year’s cooler months.
+It’s very family-friendly and has the most campsites in the area at 124.
+However, potable water is not offered, so arrive prepared.
+Site 122 is ADA-compliant.

 Rates: $20 per site per night.
 Make a reservation now.